Tot Park StoryWalk

 This StoryWalk is located at the Trafalgar Branch of Johnson County Public Library.
 Stroll along our beautiful prairie walk while you enjoy the story with your family.

-Enjoy "Emile and the Field" by Kevin Young Jonker while you walk.
+Enjoy "Hopefully the Scarecrow" by Michelle Houts while you walk.

-Description: "Emile loves the field close to his home--in spring, summer, and fall, when it gives him bees and flowers, blossoms and leaves.
-But not as much in winter, when he has to share his beautiful, changeable field with other children ... and their sleds."Free-spirited Kelsey grew up in Trafalgar and graduated from Indian Creek High School.
+Description: "The perfect Fall book for kids!
+A poignant picture book about a scarecrow who befriends the young girl who reads to him day after day until one day he's left wondering where she is."Free-spirited Kelsey grew up in Trafalgar and graduated from Indian Creek High School.
 Kelsey cherished her family, friends and her dog Marley with all her heart.
 She loved spending time in the sunshine and taking photos, especially with Marley.
 Kelsey dreamed of one day living in Florida, near the ocean.
 This StoryWalk was created in memory of Kelsey, and in celebration of her love for this community.

 Urban Forest StoryWalk